elastic/integrations/packages/cisa_kevs/docs/README.md

 An enrich policy can be created to have other vulnerability information be enriched based on the CVE number.

-The following request can be used to create the enrich policy after the integration has been installed:
+The following requests can be used to create and execute the enrich policy after the integration has been installed:

 ```
 PUT /_enrich/policy/enrich_cve_with_context_cisa_kev